 You can start by asking yourself this question:

-Where do I stand when it comes to each of these categories?
+Where do I stand when it comes to each of these life categories?

-(I’ve even put together a handy form for this that you can download and print to get started.
-As the series progresses, I’ll provide more forms to write down your plans for each area of your life.
-At the end of the series you should have a complete plan that you can refer back to on a regular basis.
-Then it’s up to YOU to make it happen!)
+(I've even put together a handy form for this that you can download and print to get started.
+As the series progresses, I'll provide more forms to write down your plans for each area of your life.
+At the end of the series you should have a complete plan you can refer back to periodically.
+Then it's up to YOU to make it happen!)

-As the series unfolds you can then envision what you want the future to look like for each of these areas as you read each article.
+As you read each article, envision what you want your future to look like for each category.

 Once you've gotten your vision of the future together, then answer this question: